jiajieyuan1010/kaggle/README.md

-# Machine Learning (bus241) final project
+# Machine Learning Practices from Kaggle
-Descriptive Analysis & Data Mining for Heart Disease Diagnosis Final project for Bus241f:
+Descriptive Analysis & Data Mining for Heart Disease Diagnosis:
-Machine Learning and Data Analysis for Business and Finance Dataset can be found on https://www.kaggle.com/ronitf/heart-disease-uci
+Dataset can be found on https://www.kaggle.com/ronitf/heart-disease-uci Digit Recognizer
+Dataset can be found on https://www.kaggle.com/c/digit-recognizer/data